sturc/jupyter_with_yarn/README.md

 ## Login to Jupyter

+Execute one of the following commands to display the required login token:

+For the traditional Jupyter Server:
-Execute `docker exec -it notebook jupyter notebook list` to display the required login token.
+`docker exec -it notebook jupyter notebook list`

+For the Jupyter Lab Server:
+`docker exec -it notebook jupyter server list`

 The notebook is reachable with `http://localhost:8888`.